Video Game Review: The Church in the Darkness

 Structurally, everything does the job, allowing you to sneak, sprint, distract, shoot and more in an effort to infiltrate the compound and locate your target.
 It never feels all that responsive, though, particularly aiming your gun.
 An auto-lock function helps a great deal in this respect, but when you’re under pressure (read: being shot at) it’s pretty dicey — in a way the game compensates for this by making fleeing overly effective, though that isn’t the most compelling approach.

 There’s some simplistic charm to the overall aesthetic, but it runs into problems whether docked or as a handheld.
-With the former, the larger screen makes the lack of detail, particularly with the character models, stand out.
+With the former, the larger screen makes the lack of detail stand out, particularly with the character models.
 For the latter it can become difficult to make things out, and we had far more trouble getting spotted by guards and citizens simply because we didn’t notice they were even there.
 It’s a disappointing mix.

 It’s a better showing on the audio side with well-written dialogue and capable performances from the cult leaders.
 The weakness is that they tend to repeat what they’re saying a lot, particularly once they’re aware that someone has infiltrated the compound — we lost count of how many times we heard “they’re killing us” across our playthroughs.